yjose/react-native-course/lessons/before-starting.md

 ## Be Ready

 It is commonly known that most of React Native developers are also web developers.
-More than 70% of react-native developers have been working on web development and Reactjs stuff.
+More than 70% of React Native developers have been working on web development and Reactjs stuff.
 If it’s your case — probably it is — then I am sorry to tell you that you are going to miss your amazing Web development experience.
 Because the experience on mobile will not be the same.

 That doesn’t mean that React Native is not ready yet, but I think this because of the amazing stuff that happened on the web platform every Day.
 However, I guarantee you that this experience will be much fun than developing on Native languages ( Android and swift ).

 ## React Native Difficulty Curve ( Is React native difficult ?)

 If you are familiar with Reactjs in the web, well you are exactly where you are supposed to be!
-If not, I think the best way to start with react-native is to build a simple React web project so you can learn some fundamental Reactjs and Reactjs ecosystem stuff without suffering from platform issues that can block your React Native fresh learning path.
+If not, I think the best way to start with React Native is to build a simple React web project so you can learn some fundamental Reactjs and Reactjs ecosystem stuff without suffering from platform issues that can block your React Native fresh learning path.

 The next important idea that I want to highlight in this section is the Difficulty Curve, and when you will find the difficulty during your React Native project.